 - If you’re cooking it in a regular pot, cover the pot and simmer until the split peas are tender and beginning to break down, about an hour.
 Stir regularly to make sure that the split peas don’t stick to the bottom of the pan, and add water if necessary.

 - While the soup is cooking, wash the kale and remove and discard the tough central rib.
 Chop the leaves coarsely.
 When the split peas are cooked, add the kale to the pot, season to taste with salt and additional curry powder, if necessary, and add additional water if the soup is too thick.
 Cover the pot.
 For kale that retains some crunch, simply leave the pot covered for 5 or 10 minutes without heating, allowing the kale to cook in the heat of the soup.
-For kale that is more tender, you may return the pot to low heat for 10 minutes.
+For kale that is more tender, you may return the pot to low heat (or the warm setting of an electric PC) for 10 minutes.

 Preparation time: 10 minute(s) | Cooking time: 30 minute(s)